Join us 11/10/21 from 6:00-7:30 p.m.for a RaptorTech informational event.

 What are the acceptance criteria?

 There are no formal acceptance criteria.
 All applicants will be considered.
-Applicants are required to fill out the online application and submit two letters of reference from adults (one teacher and one non-family member adult).
-We will accept up to 35 students for the 2021-22 school year.
+Applicants are required to fill out the online application and submit two letters of reference from adults: one teacher and one non-family member adult – who can speak to the applicant’s ability to work and learn as team and to build relationships with peers, mentor, and community.
+We will accept up to 35 students for the 2022-23 school year.
 If we receive more than 35 applications, we will accept students by weighted lottery.

 Are the FRCC courses taught at Silver Creek or at FRCC?
 If at FRCC, how will students get there?